We may earn money or other compensation from the companies or products mentioned in this post.

 Holiday Sunset Concerts & More

-New in 2019, located on Palisades Stage feature various live bands playing favorite selections of holiday music throughout the day and early afternoon.
+Located on Palisades Stage feature various live bands playing favorite selections of holiday music throughout the day and early afternoon.

 Returning performances by Blue13 Dance Company (Indian folk dances and Bollywood), Mostly Kosher (Klezmer, Jazz and Rock & Roll), The Sound celebrate Christmas and Kwanzaa (A cappella), Toy Drummers and the Grammy Award-winning Mariachi Divas.